bkuhn/talks/ELC-2014/compliance.markdown

 + After so much had changed, it made sense to simply engage directly on behalf of Linux developers.
+      + &amp; there were many others who felt the same as Matthew did.

 + GPL Compliance Project for Linux Developers gives structure to Linux compliance activity.